 In 2003, he received the top two editorial awards from the American Society of Journalists and Authors: Best Book of the Year for IBM and the Holocaust and Best Article of the Year for "IBM in Auschwitz" in the Village Voice.
 Also in 2003, Black received the International Human Rights Award from the World Affairs Council for War Against the Weak.

-Editors have submitted Black's work for Pulitzer Prize nomination nine times, most recently for Internal Combustion, and three times for the National Book Award.
+Editors have submitted Black's work for Pulitzer Prize nomination eleven times, and three times for the National Book Award.
 In addition, Black received the Carl Sandburg Award for The Transfer Agreement as well as two Folio Awards and a Computer Press Association Award for excellence in magazine publishing.

 Contributor and editor for various anthologies and related works.

 Edwin Black's enterprise and investigative journalism, as well as perspectives and book excerpts, are syndicated to more than 100 leading newspapers and magazines throughout the world.
 In the United States, outlets as diverse as the Washington Post, the Chicago Tribune, Newsday, the Los Angeles Times, the Village Voice, Playboy, Reform Judaism, the American Lawyer, and Journal of the American Bar Association.
 Overseas in such outlets as the Sunday Times, the Guardian, Der Spiegel, L'Express and the Jerusalem Post.